Admission: $12 advance (online) / $15 day of show (at door, cash only)

 A bird's-eye view

 Advance online tickets ($12 per person) for all shows (highly recommended) will be sold online until 12:00 noon day of show.
-All tickets purchased online will be available to be picked up at the door day of show.
-Any remaining tickets will be available for sale at the door after 6:00 pm day of show for $15 per person, cash only.
+All tickets purchased online will be available to be picked up at the entrance gate day of show.
+Any remaining tickets will be available for sale at the gate after 6:00 pm day of show for $15 per personcash only.

 At an elevation of 935 ft. overlooking the Pioneer Valley, the Summit House